ajanders/convert-ga-tech-walking-data/README.md

 # convert-ga-tech-walking-data

-The Epic Lab at Georgia Tech created a really nice open-source database of gait data collected from healthy subjects walking in a variety of conditions.
+The Epic Lab at Georgia Tech created a nice open-source database of gait data collected from healthy subjects walking in a variety of conditions.
 The details of the data and collection procedures can be found in:

 [Camargo et al., A comprehensive, open-source dataset of lower limb